crillab/metrics/docs/scalpel-config.md

   format: evaluation
 ```

-As this platform do not use in general the same naming convention as that of
+As this platform does not use in general the same naming convention as that of
 *Scalpel*, do not forget to specify the mapping of the columns in the text file
 to fit *Scalpel*'s needs (see [below](#mapping-data-to-scalpel-s-expectations)
 for more details).

 ### Parsing a "Reverse" CSV File

-We call a CSV file "reverse" when it each line in this file corresponds
+We call a CSV file "reverse" when each line in this file corresponds to an
-to an input, and the columns to the different statistics collected for
+input, and the columns to the different statistics collected for the
-the experiment-wares run during the campaign.
+experiment-wares run during the campaign.
 Here is an example of such a file:

 ```csv